 - Associations, boards and committees

-- Research at the PLUS
+- Research at the University of Salzburg

 - Research awards and prizes